 - GEO 200 WORLD GEOGRAPHY (3).
-A comprehensive survey of the earth, its natural resources, and conflicts arising there from. - GEO 301 ECONOMIC GEOGRAPHY (3).
+A comprehensive survey of the earth, its natural resources, and conflicts arising there from.
+MOTR GEOG 101, transfer guaranteed. - GEO 301 ECONOMIC GEOGRAPHY (3).
 The geographic location of the principal industries, products, resources, trade, and trade routes of the world. - GEO 302 GEOGRAPHY OF NORTH AMERICA (3).
-Physical features, plant and animal life, and the effects of sectional environment upon peoples. - GEO 495/ SPECIAL SUBJECTS (1-3).
+Physical features, plant and animal life, and the effects of sectional environment upon peoples. - GEO 495/SPECIAL SUBJECTS (1-3).
 Topic to be listed in course schedule.
-498 May enroll again as topic changes.
+May498enroll again as topic changes.